 Ask anyone who has sold their home.
-Selling a house is difficult because the homeowner needs to balance their schedule, pick up the kids, take the dog or cat somewhere, all just for prospective buyers to walk through a home.
-Homeowners will tell you that showings are a big deal and it’s hard for busy families to just get up and out on a moment’s notice.
+Selling a home is difficult because the homeowner has diverse needs.
+They need to pick up the kids, take the dog or cat somewhere, all just for prospective buyers to walk through a home.
+Homeowners will tell you that showings are a big deal and it’s hard for busy people to just get up and out on a moment’s notice.

 People want a fair and competitive price for their home, but they don’t want to lose sleep over the sale.
 The real estate industry should embrace any technology or service that shortens the time to purchase or sell a home, not impede it.
 We believe there’s an easier way to sell a home.